algolia/docsearch/docs/src/tips.md

 ## Avoid duplicates by promoting unicity

 The more time-consuming reading documentation is, the more painful and reluctant its use will be.
 You must avoid hazy points or catch-all.
-In addition to it being unhelpful, the catch-all document may be **confusing** and **counterproductive**.
+With being unhelpful, the catch-all document may be **confusing** and **counterproductive**.

-Last but not least duplicates introduce noise and mislead users.
-This is why you should always focus on the relevant content and avoid duplicating content within your site (e.g. landing page which contains all of the information, summing up, etc.).
-In cases where the duplicates's existence is expected since it belongs to another dataset (e.g. a different version), you should use [facets](https://www.algolia.com/doc/guides/searching/faceting/).
+Duplicates introduce noise and mislead users.
+This is why you should always focus on the relevant content and avoid duplicating content within your site (for example landing page which contains all information, summing up, etc.).
+In cases where the duplicates's existence is expected since it belongs to another dataset (for example a different version), you should use [facets](https://www.algolia.com/doc/guides/searching/faceting/).

 ## Conciseness